 Policy: California Code of Regulations, Title 20, Sections 1601 - 1608

-Presently, California has adopted standards for ten products that are not covered by federal standards.
-California adopted standards for general service incandescent light bulbs, which became effective January 1, 2011, however federal standards for general service incandescent light bulbs became effective January 1, 2012, thereby preempting the California standards.
-California also sets its own standards for metal halide lamp fixtures that are more stringent than the federal standards, which became effective in 2009.
-And on September 2, 2010, California's Office of Administrative Law approved the introduction of efficiency standards for televisions, making California the first state to introduce standards for televisions, effective 2011 with an updated standard becoming effective in 2013.
+Presently, California has adopted standards for seventeens products that are not covered by federal standards.
+On September 2, 2010, California's Office of Administrative Law approved the introduction of efficiency standards for televisions, making California the first state to introduce standards for televisions, effective 2011 with an updated standard becoming effective in 2013.
 California’s latest round of standard adoptions was in 2012, when it created standards for battery chargers and external power supplies.

 ↑ Top of Page

 - For an overview of California's standards, please visit DSIRE.

 - To read the text of the regulations, please click here.

 - Visit ASAP to peruse the list of products for which California has adopted standards.

 - Please visit the California Energy Commission for additional information on California's efficiency standards.